hp197/consul-installer/README.md

 - Calculates Download URL based on Version, OS and CPU-Architecture
 - Verifies URL Validity before Downloading in Case:
   - VERSION incorrectly specified with `-i`
-  - Download URL Format Changed on terraform Website
+  - Download URL Format Changed on consul Website
 - Determines Install Destination
   - The destination can be specified with `-c` option, or passing `TF_INSTALL_DIR` environment variable
   - The default is `/usr/local/bin` if it is writable, or with `-a`